Enhancing Internal and External Collaboration

 There’s no question that a comfortable and aesthetically pleasing workspace can enhance employee well-being and productivity.
 In an effort to encourage spontaneous collaboration, many companies adopted open floor designs in the early 2000s.

-Huddle Rooms are the new favorite space for today’s workforce, who value the privacy afforded by a quiet enclosed area equipped with the latest enterprise collaboration systems.
-Their small footprint and freedom from distractions make Huddle Rooms an enticing bonus in attracting and retaining top talent.
+Companies then moved on to Huddle Rooms which quickly became the new favorite space for the workforce, who value the privacy afforded by a quiet enclosed area equipped with the latest enterprise collaboration systems.

 Companies committed to success for the long haul must be intentional about creating places where employees can easily collaborate.
 And that means rethinking the conference room and creating spaces like huddle rooms.”
 (Source)